 Besides single-path deterministic routing, other routing schemes such as multi-path routing deterministic routing [12], [17] have also been developed for folded-Clos networks.
 InfiniBand allows multiple paths to be set-up between two endpoints [8].
-In traffic oblivious multi-path deterministic routing, the packets for one SD pair are distributed among multiple paths either in a deterministic or random manner, and the routes are decided independent of the traffic pattern.
-Singlepath deterministic routing is a form of multi-path deterministic routing.
-Although traffic oblivious multi-path routing schemes can achieve better load balance in folded-Clos networks than single-path routing [17], splitting packets from one SD pairs to multiple paths in a deterministic or random manner does not improve the nonblocking condition: under such conditions, the timing for a path to be used to route a packet in a SD pair is unpredictable (depending on the packet arrival timing and the routing scheme); to achieve nonblocking communication for any permutation, Lemma 1 still needs to hold, which leads to the same bound in Theorem 2 ($m \ge n^2$) for traffic oblivious multi-path deterministic routing schemes.
+In multi-path deterministic routing, multiple paths are established for each source-destination pair; and packets for one SD pair are distributed among the paths either in a deterministic or random manner.
+Single-path deterministic routing is a form of multi-path deterministic routing.
+Although multi-path routing schemes can achieve better load balance in folded-Clos networks than single-path routing [17], splitting packets from one SD pairs to multiple paths in a deterministic or random manner does not improve the nonblocking condition: under such conditions, the timing for a path to be used to route a packet in a SD pair is unpredictable (depending on the packet arrival timing and the routing scheme); to achieve nonblocking communication for any permutation, Lemma 1 still needs to hold, which leads to the same bound in Theorem 2 $(m \ge n^2)$ for traffic oblivious multi-path deterministic routing schemes.
 As will be shown in the next section, when the routes for a SD pair can be adapted based on the traffic pattern, the nonblocking condition can be improved.